prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

 I have added two puzzle files priv/long3.term and long4.term, both having a pathological case.

-First we will first solve the pathological case with sequential version
+First we will solve the pathological case with sequential version,

 .. code-block:: bash